Gordonvale, Queensland: Amenities

-Communications
+Media

 The Mulgrave News, "Letting the local people know." is the local independent monthly suburban.
 It covers local news, real estate, classifieds and more.

 Pyramid Views also runs in Gordonvale, delivering local news, advertisements for local businesses, real estate listings and public interest stories.

 Sport

 Pyramid Power AFL Club competed in the AFL Cairns competition.
 The Power had sides in the Under 8 through to Under 18, as well as a Senior Women's side.
 The home ground for Pyramid Power was at Power Park on Maher Road.

 Attractions

-Operating since 1896, the Mulgrave Central sugar millis located near the town centre in Gordon St. The mill services about 300 sugarcane farms in the local region and operates during the 'crush' season (about six months of the year).
+Operating since 1896, the Mulgrave Sugar Mill is located near the town centre in Gordon St. The mill services about 300 sugarcane farms in the local region and operates during the 'crush' season (about six months of the year).

-The Mulgrave Settlers Museumis across Gordon Street from the mill.
+The Mulgrave Settlers Museum is across Gordon Street from the mill.
 It is operated by the Mulgrave Shire Historical Society.
 The museum has a number of historical items donated from the local community and displays that represent the early gold miners, cedar cutters, Chinese workers and packers (mule train suppliers to the Atherton Tableland).
 The museum is open Monday to Saturday from 10AM to 2PM.

-The suburb is surrounded predominantly by sugarcane fields and is only a short drive from many interesting places including the Bellenden Ker National Park and Goldsborough Valley State Forest.
+The suburb is surrounded predominantly by sugarcane fields and is only a short drive from many places including the Bellenden Ker National Park and Goldsborough Valley State Forest.